 The Beacon Network is the largest search and discovery engine of human genomic data in the world.
 The system is a result of years of collaboration between developers, researchers, and scientists on a global scale and is the flagship project of the Global Alliance for Genomics and Health.
 Miro Cupak details the architecture and technologies behind the system with focus on the technical decisions that allow it to scale and disrupt the perception of genetic data.

-Miro is a VP of Engineering at DNAstack, where he builds a leading genomics cloud platform.
+Miro is a Co-founder and VP Engineering at DNAstack, where he builds a leading genomics cloud platform.
 He is a Java enthusiast with expertise in distributed systems and middleware, passionate about genetics and making meaningful software.
 Miro is the creator of the largest search and discovery engine of human genetic data, and the author of a book on parallelization of genomic queries.
 In his spare time, he blogs and contributes to several open-source projects.

 ©2018, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com